-1. Turf

-- a.
+- 1. Turf - a.
 Turf shall be maintained in a manner consistent with its growth characteristics and intended use.
 It shall optimize sustainability through maintenance practices that encourage root development and overall plant health. - b.
 Preferred mowing height is three and one-half inches (3 1/2), in order to promote root growth and reduce water requirements. - c.
-Adjust moving frequency throughout the growing season to remove between one quarter (1/4) and one third (1/3) of the grass height per moving, improving turf condition and reducing moving equipment emissions. - d.
-Maintain mowing equipment by sharpening mower blades, or checking reel-type mowers for proper blade to bed knife adjustment. - e.
-Thatch build-up shall be addressed for plant health purposes and to reduce run-off. - f.
-Spring and fall aeration is recommended.
+Adjust mowing frequency throughout the growing season to remove between one quarter (1/4) and one third (1/3) of the grass height per mowing, improving turf condition and reducing mowing equipment emissions. - d.
+Maintain mowing equipment by sharpening mower blades, or checking reel-type mowers for proper blade to bed knife adjustment.